 California unifies its hemp and cannabis regulations

-The governor of California Gavin Newsom signed the bill 8 (AB 8), legislation that merges the regulations relating to the hemp and cannabis within a single legal framework.
+The governor of California Gavin Newsom signed the bill 8 (AB 8), legislation that merges the regulations relating to the hemp and Cannabis within a single legal framework.
 This measure is designed to protect consumers, close legal loopholes exploited by unregulated players and support a struggling legal market overshadowed by illegal competition.

 Proposed by Assembly Majority Leader Cecilia Aguiar-Curry, AB 8 marks a turning point in California's treatment of intoxicating cannabinoids derived from hemp.
 For the first time, products containing THC derived from hemp will be integrated regulated cannabis market de l'Etat, which already regulates the sale of cannabis for medical and adult use.